SOUTH CAROLINA CRIMINAL DEFENSE LAWYER

 Confidential, straightforward guidance on next steps.

-How the State Builds their case
+How the State Builds A Case –

 Most criminal cases start with a triggering event: a traffic stop, a call for service, a complaint from another person, or an officer’s observation.
 From that first moment, the State is building a narrative: what they claim happened, why they got involved, and whether they had a lawful basis to take the next steps.